林宇翔

 Publications

-Most benchmarks for LLM search agents only grade the final answer, which hides major flaws in reasoning.
-We developed SeekBench, a process-level benchmark and dataset to evaluate an agent's deeper epistemic competence.
+Most benchmarks for LLM-based information-seeking systems only grade the final answer, which hides major flaws in reasoning.
+We developed SeekBench, a process-level benchmark and dataset for evaluating epistemic competence in open-source model-based search and reasoning pipelines.

 Our contributions were: